Gnophaela latipennis (Boisduval, 1852)

 Photograph copyright: Merrill A. Peterson

 This species is only likely to be confused with Gnophaela vermiculata in the Pacific Northwest.
-This species, found in forests outside western Oregon, has larger pale areas on both wings separated into cells by narrow black veins rather than as discrete spots as in G. latipennis.
+G. vermiculata is found in forests outside western Oregon and has larger pale areas on both fore- and hindwings separated into cells by narrow black veins, rather than as discrete spots as in G. latipennis.

 Larva is densely covered with hair tufts, color is black with lateral yellow patches.
 It is illustrated by Miller & Hammond (2003).